biblequiz/BibleQuiz.com/_pages/history/2012/nationals.md

   * Round 17: Won against Wilder, ID 105 to -5
   * Round 18: Won against Oklahoma City, OK 45 to 30
   * Round 19: Won against Phoenix, AZ 85 to 65
-* **Coaches History**: Quizzer 1982-87; Nationals in 1985 from Festus, MO and again in 1987 from Murrayville, GA (under Charlotte Baker); Number One Individual Quizzer in 1985.
+* **Coach History**: Quizzer 1982-87; Nationals in 1985 from Festus, MO and again in 1987 from Murrayville, GA (under Charlotte Baker); Number One Individual Quizzer in 1985.
 Coached various TBQ and JBQ teams from Georgia, Florida, and Alabama.
 Most recently the coach of "Sent From Heaven" from Toccoa A.G., Toccoa, GA.
 * **Quizzer History**:
   * Allison: 4th year quizzer - 2nd Nationals - Recieved NMA
   * Lindsay: Captain - 4th year quizzer - 2nd Nationals - Recieved NMA and MMA